serhan-yilmaz/PrinciplesGuide/README.md

     - Example: I was only able to get third place in the race.
 I am a failure.
 	- Another example: I was on a diet, but ate chips after dinner.
 I fucked up.
 I've ruined my diet now.
 I am a complete failure.
 	- In reality, magnitudes matter.
 There is an in-between.
+	- Think probabilistic, not deterministic.
+There is uncertainty.
 - Do not [jump to conclusions](https://en.wikipedia.org/wiki/Jumping_to_conclusions).
 Realize that you can't know or predict everything.
   - Acknowledge that uncertainty is everywhere in life.
 Avoid absolute judgements.
   - *Mind reading*: Assuming what someone must be thinking or feeling, beyond reason.
 Avoid making big conclusions based on minor behaviors.
 Behaviors only go so far in understanding thoughts and intentions.